-Delightful stories, new words, exciting worlds with super-fun characters – these are just some of the reasons why reading to toddlers is important, and we didn’t even get to how it helps with cognitive development, forming bonds, and kick-starting their imagination yet!
+Delightful stories, new words, exciting worlds with super-fun characters – these are just some of the reasons why reading to toddlers is important, and we didn’t even get to how it helps with cognitive development, forming bonds and kick-starting their imagination.

-Children’s author Dr. Seuss once famously wrote, “The more that you read, the more things you will know.
+American children’s author Dr Seuss once famously wrote, “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go,” – an ode to our paper-bound pals that rings true with book lovers the world over.
 And just maybe he was onto something.
 It has been discovered that the younger parents start reading to toddlers, the more benefits they (both) will reap from this classic pastime.

-Read on to discover the core benefits of opening those books for your little ones, and check out some of our favorite pages to pore over.
+Read on to discover the core benefits of opening those books for your little ones, and check out some of our favourite pages to pore over.

 Why is it important to read to toddlers?

-From instilling crucial vocabulary to introducing new sounds, toddlers can develop vital literacy skills if you dive into their favorite books with them.
+From instilling crucial vocabulary to introducing new sounds, toddlers can develop vital literacy skills if you dive into their favourite books with them.

 It’s commonly known that the more you read, the better reader and writer you become.
 So, if you want your child to be a whizz with pen and paper too, hit the books! 📖